 Simply do the math.
 Remember, SEO is a long-run investment, it takes time.
 Search Engine Optimization takes immense dedication that is ongoing and constantly evolving.
 Not optimizing your site means sacrificing opportunities to improve your business on the biggest market in history.

 Now, I understand that you might be thinking that ultimately my example is still only an example, and I like your inquisitive mind.
-If you want a genuine SEO and overall digital marketing success story, that we had previously with a client, I highly recommend reading about what Revenue River Marketing did for Cascade Training Centers.
+If you want a genuine SEO and overall digital marketing success story, that we had previously with a client, I highly recommend reading our introduction to SEO.